 We saved over $200 at Macy’s in New York purchasing some good winter coats for all of us, and two gorgeous outfits for the girls to wear to the Lion King.

 We combined those savings with in-store sales, online coupon codes (which you can use in store) AND my Amex card offers.
-We did not save money at the America Girl Doll Store however. #donotenter #youhavebeenwarned.
+We did not save money at the American Girl Doll Store, however. #donotenter #youhavebeenwarned.

 13. Packing Gifts

 My best tip is to not fly with gifts.
-Send them instead, give gift cards, or have Amazon deliver them!
+Send them by post instead, give gift cards, or have Amazon deliver them!

-Craig’s Mum (in Australia) shops for presents on Walmart and has them delivered to our door.
+Craig’s Mum (in Australia) shops for presents at Walmart and has them delivered to our door.